Community Recovery in the Geometric Block Model: Description of Our Results

 It is possible to generalize the GBM to include different distributions and different metric spaces.
 It is also possible to construct other type of spatial block models such as the one put forward in a parallel work \citep{sankararaman2018community} which rely on the random dot product graphs \citep{young2007random}.
 In \citep{sankararaman2018community}, edges are drawn between vertices randomly and independently as a function of the distance between the corresponding vertex random variables. \citep{sankararaman2018community} also considers the recovery scenario where in addition to the graph, values of the vertex random variables are provided.
 In GBM, we only observe the graph.

 The rest of the paper is organized as follows.
 First, in Section~\ref{sec:rag}, the sharp connectivity phase transition results for random annulus graphs are proven (details in Appendix~\ref{sec:VRG-detail}).
 In Section~\ref{sec:hrag}, the connectivity results are proven for high dimensional random annulus graphs (details in Appendix~\ref{sec:hrag-detail}).
 In Section~\ref{sec:gbm}, a lower bound for the geometric block model as well as the main recovery algorithm are presented.
-In Section~\ref{sec:sparse-high} and Section~\ref{sec:denseregime}, we present the extension of our recovery algorithm to high dimensional GBM and dense graphs respectively.
+In Section~\ref{sec:sparse-high}, we present the extension of our recovery algorithm to high dimensional GBM.
 Finally, Section~\ref{sec:exp} empirically evaluates our techniques on various real world and synthetic datasets.